 O Regulate stock fixed sights (mill rear to one side or the other to adjust windage, and weld and/or file front for elevation).
 Includes test-firing and ammunition: $85

 Cerakote: Since the Wrangler is a a combination of alloy and steel, we recommend Cerakoting.
 They are fun to finish in various two-tone ideas and also look very well in a conventional looking “blue” Cerakote.
 Price depends on your choices.
 We can also complete the custom work and return the gun to you “unfinished” for your favorite Cerakote provider to complete.
-They also look very elegant in hard chrome and we can quote a price for that if needed.

 Please keep in mind these prices do not include shipping to and from our shop or insurance on the gun.
 Turn-around times can often be surprisingly fast depending on the work you require and the state of the shop’s workload at the time.
 We’ll be happy to give you an idea of the timing when you contact us with your ideas.